kshmir/aimage/README.md

 ## Using the ImageManager

-The ImageManager is the most important class in the AImage library.
+The `ImageManager` is the most important class in the AImage library.
 It handles downloading images, and it handles caching them on the disk and in memory so they can quickly be retrieved.

 ### Basics

-Here is the most basic way to use the ImageManager, note that this **cannot** be used from the main UI thread.
+Here is the most basic way to use the `ImageManager`, note that this **cannot** be used from the main UI thread.
 This method is blocking, and it uses network operations to download images that aren't cached, which Android does not let you do on the main thread.

 ```java